google/sandboxed-api/oss-internship-2020/pffft/README.md

 iterating through a set of values, that represents the accuracy of transformations and print the speed for each value and type of transformation.
-More specifically, the input length is the target for accuracy (named as `N`) and it stands for the number of data points from the series that calculate the result of transformation.
+More specifically, the input length is the target for accuracy (named as `n`) and it stands for the number of data points from the series that calculate the result of transformation.
 It is also important to mention that the `complex` variable stands for a boolean value that tells the type of transformation (0 for REAL and 1 for COMPLEX) and